Cropped

 Unable to catch the Northern Lights in Michigan tonight?
 Check out this time-lapse video of the Northern Lights from 2011.

-Where to See the Northern Lights in Michigan’s Upper Peninsula?
+Best Places to See the Northern Lights in the Upper Peninsula

 Northern Michigan is full of quiet, remote, and dark places that are perfect for watching the Northern Lights in Michigan.
-So go grab the family and a blanket and find a spot that is free from any type of light and enjoy the Aurora Borealis in Michigan.
+So go grab the family and a blanket, find a spot free from any light, and enjoy the Aurora Borealis.

 Northern Michigan’s Upper Peninsula is at an excellent latitude position since the auroral oval dips further south on nights of higher auroral activity.